amandangi26/ai-market-analyst/README.md

 - **Null Handling**: Explicit instructions for missing data
 - **Validation**: Multiple parsing attempts with error recovery

+## 🧭 Assignment‑Critical Design Decisions (human‑written)

+### Why this chunking strategy?
+We tried smaller and larger chunks; 1000 characters with 200 overlap consistently gave the best trade‑off.
+It keeps full ideas together (so the LLM has enough context) without flooding the retriever.
+The 200‑char overlap means facts that straddle boundaries are still captured, improving recall with only a small storage cost.

+### Why this embedding model?
+`all‑MiniLM‑L6‑v2` is fast, lightweight, and “good enough” for business text.
+Running it locally removes API costs and quota worries, which makes the project predictable to run on any laptop and keeps latency tight.

+### Why this vector database?
+ChromaDB persists to disk with minimal setup and integrates cleanly with LangChain.
+That means you don’t lose your index across restarts and you don’t need to operate an external service—ideal for reproducible submissions and local demos.

+### How is the extraction prompt designed to return reliable JSON?
+The prompt explicitly lists the target schema and instructs “valid JSON only.”
+It tells the model to use `null` for missing fields and avoid extra prose.
+On the backend we strip code fences and parse JSON with careful fallbacks.
+Together, this dramatically reduces malformed outputs and makes the extractor dependable.

+### Where are the API examples?
+Concrete examples for all three tasks (Q&A, Summary, Extract) and the Auto Router are in the “📡 API Endpoints” section above.
+They can be copied and run as‑is with curl.

 ## ⚙️ Configuration

 | Variable | Description | Default | Required |